u-high/elevens-lab-activity7-BigChungus46920/README.md

   e.
 Which one of the methods that you identified in question 4b above needs to call the
       cardIndexes method before calling the containsPairSum11 and containsJQK methods?
-Why?
+Why? anotherPlayIsPossible because the cards on the board need to be checked for possible sums and the null cards need to be removed for the other methods to work.